DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 "Kai, is something wrong?'

-As if feeling that Kai being outside of the car means something is wrong, Jeanne dashed outside of the Cadillac One, half running.
+As if feeling that Kai being outside of the car meant that something is wrong, Jeanne dashed outside of the Cadillac One, half running.

 "There might be no spirits in that nest.
-Possibly it is completely empty."
+Likely it is completely empty."

 There was Lion King's car heading towards the ruins.
-They going to notice it soon, or maybe they already noticed it.
+They were going to notice it soon, or maybe they already noticed it.
-The fact that any sign of spirits disappeared already from the nest ahead.
+The fact that any sign of spirits in the nest ahead already disappeared.

 "Jeanne-sama, is something wrong?"

-"It is becoming a bit strange.
+"It became rather strange.
 Could they really abandon that nest?"

 Farin and Reiren.
-As they were peeking at the situation from within the car, one by one they headed outside.
+As they were peering at the situation from within the car, one by one they headed outside.

 "Shall we go and investigate that nest?
-And, isn't dangerous?
+But, that's rather dangerous, isn't?
-If spirits were to lurk within building's shadow, they might severely attack."
+If spirits were to lurk among building's shadows, they might cause a devastating attack."

 "...If that's the case, we cannot let Balmung-dono to go alone."

 Nodding in agreement to elf's words, Jeanne grasped radio tightly.

 "We shall head out too.
-With our combined forces investigation will be reliable."
+With our combined forces our search will be successful."

 -------------------------------------------------------------------------------

 <a href="#Part2" id="Part2" class="Bookmark"></a>

-Ruined capital city <span title="jp. ユングベルク">Jungberg</span>.
+Ruined capital city <span title="jp. ユングベルク">Yungberg</span>.
 During the spirits' great invasion it had fallen and was transformed into the nest.

-Once these 50cm thick concrete wall was a city wall, now its been scrambled without a single trace, leaving a gate alone, covered in hyphae like shining buildings.
+Once city wall was 50cm thick concrete wall, now its had been scrambled without a single trace, leaving a gate alone, covered in hyphae like shining buildings.

 "Are you all right, Balmung-dono?"